What is sexual assault?

 - Go to a safe place

 - Tell someone you trust who can provide emotional support and objectively help you make a plan for your next step.
-If you don’t know who to call consider one of these options: Your RA or RLC, Counseling Services (if after hours call Safety and Security to contact them), Safety and Security, or the Sexual Assault Crisis Center of East Tennessee.
+If you don’t know who to call consider one of these confidential options: Counseling Services, Health Services and/or a campus minister (if after hours call Public Safety to contact them), or the Sexual Assault Crisis Center of East Tennessee.
+Please note: Other university employees cannot guarantee strict confidentiality.

 - You may seek medical care either at a local ER or the Safe Center in Knoxville.
 If you would like to have evidence collected (even if you aren’t sure about pressing charges), we recommend having a sexual assault nurse examiner (SANE) examine you.
 A SANE nurse is a nurse who has undergone specific training in collecting evidence for sexual assault cases.
 SANE nurses are always available at the Safe Center and at some hospital emergency departments.